"Managed by your organization" removal instructions

 Step 3: Deleting the group policy folders.

-- Enable the "Hidden Files" (instructions on how to enable this feature) view if its not enabled yet.
+- Enable the "Hidden Files" (instructions on how to enable this feature) view, if it is not already enabled.

-- Open the Windows "Run" tool by right-clicking on the Windows icon in the taskbar and selecting "Run", or either pressing "CTRL" and "R" buttons simultaneously.
+- Open the Windows "Run" tool by right-clicking the Windows icon in the taskbar and selecting "Run", or pressing the "CTRL" and "R" buttons simultaneously.

 - Enter "cmd" and press enter.